& Burlesque History & Lingo

 (the) Sticks Out-of-town (out of New York) venues, especially really out-of-town venues.

-Stooge A comic aide to a comedian, often a performer who appears to a "volunteer" called up to help from out of the audience.
+Stooge A comic aide to a comedian, often a performer who pretends to be a "volunteer" called up to help from out of the audience.
 A magician may also employ a stooge to give the appearance of performing miraculous effects on a randomly-chosen audience member (the stooge).

-Straight Man Half of a comic team, the performer in a routine who plays the "average Joe on the street," the person the audience can identify with, who meets or converses with someone odd, resulting in comical situations.
+Straight Man Half of a comic team, the performer who plays the "average Joe," the person the audience can identify with, who meets or converses with someone odd, resulting in comical situations.
 George Burns was the straight man in tandem with wife Gracie Allen.
 He always explained "I just stand there and ask Gracie a question, she answers it in her way, the audience applauds and thinks I'm a great comedian."

 Stubholders The audience.

 Suitcasing Travelling on tour with very light or minimal baggage.
-Performers were required to pay their own expenses between engagements, including the expense of shipping the props and scenery their act required.
+Performers paid their own expenses between engagements, including the expense of shipping their props and scenery.

 Tab A bit longer (45 to 60 minutes) than the usual 35-minute one-act musical or drama included as a part of most vaudeville bills, the tab was a condensed "tabloid" version of what would be a full-evening show, were it presented alone.
-The tab might have several scenes and several sets, and is designed to impress.
+The tab might have several scenes and several sets.

 Terp Team Ballroom or other paired dancers, from "Terpsichore," the Greek muse of dance.